mhaidarhanif/rewinds/README.md

 ## Remix SEO Configuration

-As there's no official way to handle SEO related output for metadata and sitemap, here are the options ordered by stability and realibility:
+As there's not yet an official way to handle SEO related output for metadata and sitemap, here are the options ordered by preference:

 1. [`balavishnuvj/remix-seo`](https://github.com/balavishnuvj/remix-seo): Collection of SEO utilities like sitemap, robots.txt, etc. for a Remix Application
 2. [`chaance/remix-seo`](https://github.com/chaance/remix-seo): A package for easily managing SEO meta and link tags in Remix